saranreddy/aws-ec2-user-provisioning/README.md

 1. **Fork/Clone** this repository
 2. **Configure Secrets** in GitHub repository settings:
    - Go to Settings → Secrets and variables → Actions
-   - Add all required secrets (AWS and SMTP credentials)
+   - Add all required secrets (see AWS OIDC Configuration above)
 3. **Update Users**: Modify `users.yaml` with your user list
 4. **Run Workflow**:
    - Go to Actions tab